Audits around the world are riddled with problems - survey

 As for audit firms, the regulators said they routinely encountered problems with independence and ethics, among other things.

-At the same time, she noted that accounting reforms enacted in the United States in 2002 "have led to improvements in audit quality, financial reporting, and internal controls over financial reporting."

-Spokespeople for the six large accounting firms either did not respond to requests for comment or declined to comment.

 The survey is IFIAR's second.
-Last year, similar types of problems were flagged, though IFIAR says the survey itself does not provide an adequate basis for a year-to-year comparison.
+Last year, similar types of problems were flagged, though IFIAR says the survey itself does not provide an adequate basis to make a year-to-year comparison.

-Ferguson, who chairs IFIAR, told reporters in a briefing it is unclear exactly why problems with audits persist.

-However, he noted that audit regulation is still relatively new and few other professions get as much scrutiny.

 Regulators in the United States and Europe have been exploring ways to improve audit quality since the 2007-2009 financial crisis.